Trump Pardons Michael Flynn

 — General Flynn (@GenFlynn) November 25, 2020

-The reference is to Jeremiah 1:19: “‘They will fight against you but will not overcome you, for I am with you and will rescue you,; declares the Lord.”
+The reference is to Jeremiah 1:19: “And they shall fight against thee; but they shall not prevail against thee; for I am with thee, saith the Lord, to deliver thee.”

 It was not the exoneration Flynn might have wanted, nor will it make him whole, or silence his critics, or restore faith in the justice system.
-But to millions of Americans, Flynn’s pardon is, at long last, what he deserved.
+But to millions of Americans, Flynn’s pardon is, at long last, the least he deserved.

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News and the host of Breitbart News Sunday on Sirius XM Patriot on Sunday evenings from 7 p.m. to 10 p.m.
 ET (4 p.m. to 7 p.m.
 PT).
 His newest e-book is The Trumpian Virtues: The Lessons and Legacy of Donald Trump’s Presidency.
 His recent book, RED NOVEMBER, tells the story of the 2020 Democratic presidential primary from a conservative perspective.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 Follow him on Twitter at @joelpollak.